-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-COMMUNICATIONS SYSTEMS, INC. The Board of Directors recommends you vote FOR Proposal No. 1.
-To amend the Company's Articles of Incorporation to declassify the For Against Abstain Board of Directors and provide for the Annual Election of Directors beginning at the 2014 Annual Meeting of Shareholders ("Proposal No. 1") ng at the 2014 Annual Meeting of Shareholders ("Proposal To withhold authority to vote for any individual nominee(s) under Proposal 2 and Proposal 3, mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-The Board of Directors recommends you vote FOR the election of each of the nominees as directors.
-(P For All roposals 2 a Withhold All nd 3) For All Except 2. to elect the six directors nominated by e one-year terms until the 2015 Annual Nominees: The Board of Directors recommends you vote FOR Proposal No. 4.
-For A Against Abstain 01) Luella G. Goldberg 02) Roger H.D.
-Lacey 03) Gerald D. Pint 04) Richard A. Primuth05) Curtis A. Sampson06) Randall D. Sampson To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ended December 31, 2014 3. ed, to elect the two directors nominated serve three-year terms until the 2017 's Unless otherwise specified, the shares represented by the Proxy will be voted "FOR" Proposals 1 and 4, and "FOR" the election of the directors named under "Election of Directors."
-Nominees: 07) Luella G. Goldberg08) Randall D. Sampson address changes and/or comme on the back where indicated. ents, please check this box and write Please date and sign exactly as your name(s) appears below indicating, where proper, official position or representative capacity in which you are signing.
-When signing as executor, administrator, trustee or guardian, give full title as such; when shares have been issued in names of two or more persons, all should sign.
-Sign ature [PLEASE SIGN WITHIN BO DX] Date Signature (Joint Owners) Date
+M74419- P48614 KEEP THIS PORTI DETACH AND RETI THIS PROX Y CARD IS VALID O NLY WHEN SIGNED AND DATED.
+CON IMUNICATIONS SYSTEMS, INC. you vote FOR Proposal No. 1. of Incorporation to declassify the Board of directors to provide for the annual election For Against Abstain of all Directors beginning at the ("Proposal No. 1") 2014 Annual Meeting of Shareholders To withhold authority to vote for any individual nominee(s) under Proposal 2 and Proposal 3, mark "For All Except" and write the e Board of Directors recommends y minees as directors. you vote FOR the election of each of the (Pr For All roposals 2 a Withhold All number(s) of the nominee(s) on the line below.
+2. If Proposal No. 1 is approved, to e until the 2015 Annual Meeting of Sha elect six directors to serve one-year terms areholders Nominees: The Board of Directors recommends you vote FOR Proposal No. 4.
+For Against Abstain 01) Luella G. Goldberg02) Roger H.D.
+Lacey03) Gerald D. Pint 04) Richard A. Primuth05) Curtis A. Sampson06) Randall D. Sampson To ratify the appointment of Deloitte &amp; Touche LLP as the Company's independent registered public accounting firm for the year ended December 31, 2014 3.
+If Proposal No. 1 is not approved, three-year terms until the 2017 Annu to elect two class 2017 directors to serve lal Meeting of Shareholders Unless otherwise specified, the shares represented by the Proxy will be voted "FOR" Proposals 1 and 4, and "FOR" the election of the directors named under "Election of Directors."
+Nominees: 07) Luella G. Goldberg 08) Randall D. Sampson r address changes and/or comments, b back where indicated. please check this box and write them on 0 name(s) appears below indicating, where pro ill title as such; when shares have been issue ative capacity in which you are signing.
+When signing as executor, s, all should sign.
+Się gnature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date